Dastardly and Muttley in Their Flying Machines: References in popular culture

-Rockabilly/psychobilly group The Reverend Horton Heat covered the theme song in 1995 as a medley with the theme song from Jonny Quest on the cover album Saturday Morning: Cartoons' Greatest Hits with other various artists.
+Psychobilly rock group the Reverend Horton Heat covered the theme song in 1995 as a medley with the theme song from Jonny Quest on the cover album Saturday Morning: Cartoons' Greatest Hits with other various artists.

-Hip-Hop group Madvillain references the characters in their song "Accordion" off their debut album Madvillainy.
+Hip-hop group Madvillain references the characters in their song "Accordion" off their debut album Madvillainy.

-In the BBC Robin Hood episode "Lardner's Ring", when Robin Hood is trying to send a message to King Richard via pigeon, at one point the Sheriff of Nottingham yells out "We must catch the pigeon!
-Catch the pigeon NOW!"
-Despite being a British show, the writer was obviously familiar with this show, as the Sheriff said it exactly the same way as Dastardly.
+In the BBC Robin Hood episode "Lardner's Ring" (2007), when Robin Hood is trying to send a message to King Richard via pigeon, the Sheriff of Nottingham yells out, "We must catch the pigeon!
+Catch the pigeon NOW!", saying it the same way as Dastardly.

 Other appearances and renditions

-Yankee Doodle Pigeon and Klunk appear in the 2021 cartoon series Jellystone! with Klunk voiced by Fajer Al-Kaisi.
+Yankee Doodle Pigeon and Klunk appear in the 2021 animated series Jellystone! with Klunk voiced by Fajer Al-Kaisi.
 Yankee Doodle Pigeon made background appearances.
 Klunk appears in "Lady Danjjer: Is It Wrong to Long for Kabong?" where he steals Jabberjaw's ice cream that she got from Shazzan only to be defeated by El Kabong.

-Yankee Doodle Pigeon appears stuffed and mounted in Dick Dastardly's quarters aboard his flying machine in the 2020 animated film Scoob!.
+Yankee Doodle Pigeon appears stuffed and mounted in Dick Dastardly's quarters aboard his flying machine in the 2020 animated film Scoob!

 Mumbly and Dread Baron, who "bear a strong resemblance" to Muttley and Dick Dastardly, appear in Hanna-Barbera's Laff-A-Lympics in 1978.
 The character changes came due to licensing issues.
 Dread Baron is later to be revealed as Dick Dastardly's brother in the Laff-A-Lympics comic books.